nickpoorman/nickpoorman.github.io/about/index.md

-Nick is a Golang data software enthusiast, building OSS data projects on Apache Arrow, and is currently the Director of Data Platform @RedVentures.
-He as also an investor @Untappd.
+Nick is a Golang data software enthusiast, building OSS data projects on Apache Arrow, and is currently the VP of Engineering at Sixgill.
 When Nick is not at a computer, you can find him out racing sailboats and involved with various entrepreneurial ventures.

 {{< lightbox imgstyle="border-radius: 8px; margin-top: 50px;" name="*nickpoorman_1456852944_6*" width="500">}}